francisfjin/geospatial-classif/README.md

 ## EDA

-Investigates statistical correlation of features vs. target variable, and displays correlation heat maps using Seaborn Library.
+Investigates statistical correlation of features vs. target variable with correlation tables and heat maps using Seaborn Library.

-Investigates distribution of target variable using Matplotlib graphs.
+Investigates distribution of target variable using distribution plots, histograms, and CDF plots using Matplotlib library.

 ## Feature Selection

-Removes duplicated features and uses Sklearn library's Mutual Information Classification to create feature importance rankings.
+Removes duplicated features and uses Sklearn library's Mutual Information Classification to create feature importance rankings for both Binary and Multi-label Classification.
+Target variable for Binary is split into labels 1 for success and 0 for failure.
+Target variable for Multi-label is split by quartiles into Low, Medium, High, and Excellent for upward mobility.

 ## Model Selection and Results